Our Services

 Published on: 6/13/2026

-Several self-checks, diagnostic tests, and treatment factors can help guide your next steps.
-Below, you'll find key details on at-home strategies, symptom self-assessments, and when it's time to seek professional care.
+Fortunately, several self-checks, diagnostic tests, and treatment options can help you identify CTS early and decide on next steps.
+Below, you'll find key information on at-home relief strategies, symptom self-assessments, and when it's time to consult a professional.

-Because nighttime symptoms tend to worsen without intervention—and can lead to lasting nerve damage if ignored—the smartest first step is to clarify what's driving your discomfort.
-Take a free, instant, online symptom check to better understand your symptoms, rule out other conditions, and get clear guidance on what to do next.
+Because nighttime symptoms typically worsen over time and untreated CTS can cause permanent nerve damage, acting early matters.
+The smartest first step is clarifying what's actually driving your discomfort.
+Take a free, instant, online symptom check to better understand your symptoms, rule out other conditions, and get personalized guidance on what to do next.

 Carpal Tunnel Syndrome (CTS) occurs when the median nerve—running from your forearm into the hand—gets compressed at the wrist.
 While daytime discomfort can be bothersome, it's often the nighttime symptoms that provide the clearest signal that CTS is present.
 Recognizing these signs early can help you seek timely care, prevent nerve damage, and improve comfort.